Sonoran-Software/Sonoran-Store-Docs/mcc/getting-started.md

 ## Integration Breakdown
 #### Sonoran CAD
 The Sonoran CAD integration can be turned either on or off in the [`config.alpr`](https://docs.sonoran.store/en/mcc/getting-started#configalpr-breakdown) section.
 In order for Sonoran CAD integraion to work properly you **MUST** have the [Wraith Radar](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/wraithv2) CAD plugin installed.

-Ensure that in the `config_wraithv2.lua` you have set `scanAi` to true or this resource may have issues locking and scanning AI plates
+This plugin is part of [Sonoran CAD's integration framework](https://info.sonorancad.com/integration-plugins/integration-plugins).

 > Without the [Wraith Radar](https://info.sonorancad.com/integration-plugins/integration-plugins/available-plugins/wraithv2) plugin properly installed the ALPR **WILL NOT** work.
 {.is-warning}

 #### Sonoran Radio
 The Sonoran Radio integration is both automatic and seamless.
-In order for this to work you **MUST** have the [Sonoran Radio FiveM Script](https://info.sonoranradio.com/tutorials/in-game-radio) properly installed and configured
+In order for this to work you **MUST** have the [Sonoran Radio FiveM Script](https://info.sonoranradio.com/tutorials/in-game-radio) properly installed and configured.

+> Sonoran Radio's resource must remain named `sonoranradio` or integration **WILL NOT** work.
+{.is-info}

-> Without the [Sonoran Radio FiveM Script](https://info.sonoranradio.com/tutorials/in-game-radio) plugin properly installed the Sonoran Radio integration **WILL NOT** work.
+> Without the [Sonoran Radio FiveM Script](https://info.sonoranradio.com/tutorials/in-game-radio) properly installed the Sonoran Radio integration **WILL NOT** work.
 {.is-warning}